Inside this Topic Guide

 In addition, the system is underpinned by a facility for the direct recapitalisation of failing banks by the European Stability Mechanism (ESM).

 Details of legislation establishing the Banking Union are available in the legislation section of this guide.

-Fundamentally, the aim of SSM and SRM is to ensure uniform implementation within the euro area of the "single rulebook" being the broader set of legislative instruments with which all EU banks (inside and outside the euro area) must comply including:
+Fundamentally, the aim of the SSM and SRM is to ensure uniform implementation within the participating Member States of the "single rulebook" being the broader set of legislative instruments with which all EU banks (inside and outside the euro area) must comply including:

 - Capital Requirements Directive/Regulation (CRD / CRR) (as amended, including by CRDV / CRR2)

 - Bank Recovery and Resolution Directive (BRRD) (as amended, including by BRRD2)